pbmoses/cent8_docker_lab/README.md

 Copy the sources to your docker host and build the container:

         # docker build --rm -t <username>/ssh:centos8 .

 To run:
 (run as many as you would like, within reason for your hardware)
         # docker run -d -p 22 <username>/ssh:centos8

+        #docker ps (look for your port, you need that to login)
-To Generate an inventory.ini file:
+        ssh pmo@localhost -p <port from above> -- use newpass for pass To Generate an inventory.ini file:

         #docker ps --format "{{.ID}} {{.Ports}}" | awk -F' |:|-' 'BEGIN{ print "[all]"};{ print $1" ansible_connection=local" " ansible_ssh_port="$3 }'>inventory.ini